with Claude Nasser and Ruben Pater30.6.2020 – hosted by Lisa Baumgarten and Judith Leijdekkers

 → Learn more about Conversations continued …

-Lisa: Thank you so much for taking the time for our first Teaching Design Conversations continued … We – Judith and I – will give a bit of context on why we are in this space today.
+Lisa: Thank you so much for taking the time for our second Teaching Design Conversations continued … We – Judith and I – will give a bit of context on why we are in this space today.
 I’ll briefly introduce everyone, but we’d like to invite you to introduce yourselves properly before we dive into the conversation.

 At the beginning of 2020, we organised a two-week temporary library in Berlin, where we hosted different kinds of conversational formats.
 We are still drawing from the meaningful encounters and discussions we had during those weeks, which encouraged us to continue the conversations as a way of sharing practices, perspectives and experiences – this time in an online format.

 Judith: With Conversations continued..., we reflect on design education through dialogues – as a means to facilitate space for critical reflection and the production of counter-knowledge.
 We hope to work towards a more collective approach for transforming design practices by focusing on design education.
 For this project, we bring together educators, students, alumni and staff.
 We want to include institutionally established education as well as self-organised initiatives and independent practitioners.

 Lisa: The dialogue is a format that is embraced in feminist and decolonial discourses.
 To us, a dialogue – in comparison to e.g. a lecture, a panel discussion or an interview – means giving each other time to speak, taking each other seriously and allowing differences to exist.